felko/neuron-mode/README.md

 - `neuron-rib-server-host` (default: `localhost`) \
 - `neuron-rib-server-port` (default: `8080`) \
   The host and port on which the rib server will run
+- `neuron-max-completion-width` (default: `30`) \
+   The maximum number of columns after which the company completion will truncate the titles to fit the given width.

 ### Other variables